 The surname McCaskey was first found in living on the Islands of Skye and of Lewis (Scottish Gaelic: Leòdhas), where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.
 On Skye, ancestors of the McCaskey Clan occupied the district of "Rubha an Dunain, " where the ruins of the family residence may seen to this day.

-Important Dates for the McCaskey family
+Early History of the McCaskey family

 This web page shows only a small excerpt of our McCaskey research.
 Another 128 words (9 lines of text) covering the years 1863 and 1795 are included under the topic Early McCaskey History in all our PDF Extended History products and printed products wherever possible.